Share

 An Introduction to Learning Styles

-Before we dive into a specific learning style, it’s important to understand a little about their origins.
-The learning styles we are presenting here were developed by renowned learning specialists Peter Honey and Alan Mumford.
+Before diving into a specific learning style, it’s essential to understand its origins.
+The learning styles we present here were developed by renowned learning specialists Peter Honey and Alan Mumford.
 These styles are measured by examining general behavioral tendencies, not perceived beliefs.
-Honey and Mumford suggest that the key to unlocking your learning potential is capitalizing on your natural preferences.
+Honey and Mumford suggest that capitalizing on your natural preferences is the key to unlocking your learning potential.
 However, in order to be a truly effective learner, it’s best to have abilities in each of the other styles, as well.

 Honey and Mumford also suggest that having a thorough understanding of your learning style allows you to do the following: